1923 Prince Edward Island general election

 The 1923 Prince Edward Island general election was held in the Canadian province of Prince Edward Island on July 24, 1923.

 The opposition Conservatives led by James D. Stewart gained many seats to defeat the incumbent government of Liberal Premier John Howatt Bell.

 This election had a number of firsts for PEI.
 It was the first election in which women on the Island could vote, following legislation passed in 1921.

 It also featured the first organized third party in a PEI election, when local members of the Progressive Party ran four candidates in three Prince County districts and collected just over 2% of the vote.

 Party Standings

 Members Elected

 The Legislature of Prince Edward Island had two levels of membership from 1893 to 1996 - Assemblymen and Councillors.
 This was a holdover from when the Island had a bicameral legislature, the General Assembly and the Legislative Council.

 In 1893, the Legislative Council was abolished and had its membership merged with the Assembly, though the two titles remained separate and were elected by different electoral franchises.
-Assembleymen were elected by all eligible voters of within a district, while Councillors were only elected by landowners within a district.
+Assemblymen were elected by all eligible voters of within a district, while Councillors were only elected by landowners within a district.